A Monitor Desk Report 18 Apr, 2017 | 3557 Views|-+

 The flamboyant entrepreneur left India a year ago amid attempts by a group of banks to recover around Rs.
 9,000 crores in loans to his collapsed Kingfisher Airlines.

-had cancelled Mr Mallya's passport and asked the UK government to deport him to India.
+New Delhi had cancelled Mr Mallya's passport and asked the UK government to deport him to India.
 But initially, British officials said even without an Indian passport, he could legally stay on in London as he had a UK visa.

 Mr Mallya has been charged with cheating and conspiracy by the CBI that filed a 1,000-page chargesheet against him for defaulting on a 900-crore loan taken from the IDBI bank in 2009.
 The CBI probe found that 250 crore of this - given to buy aircraft parts - was diverted abroad.

 Amid multiple attempts to extradite him, Mr Mallya was seen at events in the UK linked to his formula one team Sahara Force India.